jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 The edit command is a little tricky because the edit box has to appear and disappear. `state` could have an "editingNode" value?
 Yeah, seems reasonable.

 Work out proper state mutation foundation first, so that we have an undo stack.

+Change scaling to be truly quadratic so that zoom down to very small levels still works.